Baddiewinkle: Early life

-Internet popularity
+Career

-Winkle gathered a following in 2014 after initially getting help from her great-granddaughter, Kennedy Dechet, to upload an image to Twitter, while wearing her great-granddaughter's clothes.
-She was subsequently followed by Rihanna, and thereafter garnered a worldwide following.
-In 2015 she reached one million followers on Instagram.
-That year, she appeared on The Today Show Australia.
+Winkle started posting on the internet in 2014, after initially getting help from her great-granddaughter, Kennedy Dechet, to upload an image to Twitter, while wearing her great-granddaughter's clothes.
+She was subsequently followed by Rihanna, and thereafter received a worldwide following.
+In 2015, she reached one million followers on Instagram.
+That year, she appeared on Today Australia.

 She was known for her humor and for fighting against ageism through her personal style and messaging, characterized by wearing eccentric clothes, promoting the legalization of medical marijuana, and her innuendo.
 Winkle was an activist and influencer whose self-expression was a statement of disapproval of the beauty industry and the false limitations it imposes on individuals, and especially on women.

 In 2015, Grit Creative Group used her as the face of their website launch campaign, where she dressed as Kurt Cobain, Kate Moss, and others.
-Baddie helped kick off season two of Nicole Richie's Candidly Nicole on VH1.
-She also appeared on the Red Carpet at the Netflix promotion for Orange Is the New Black.
+Winkle appeared on the second-season premiere of Nicole Richie's Candidly Nicole on VH1.
+She also appeared on the red carpet at the Netflix promotion for Orange Is the New Black.
 She attended the 2015 MTV Video Music Awards as a guest of Miley Cyrus and MTV.
-Furthermore, in 2015 Baddiewinkle starred in LunchMoney Lewis' "Ain't Too Cool" music video.
+Furthermore, in 2015, she starred in LunchMoney Lewis' "Ain't Too Cool" music video.

 In August 2016, she was a guest on MTV's Ridiculousness.
 Time magazine included Winkle in its "30 Most Influential People on the Internet" list in March 2016.
-Winkle was also named "Instagrammer of the Year" at the Eighth Annual Shorty Awards on April 11, 2016.
-In 2016 the fashion brand Missguided announced Baddie Winkle as their Christmas campaign spokeswoman.
-Winkle appeared in her first ever national commercial for Smirnoff ICE Electric Flavors as part of the company's "Keep It Moving" campaign in 2016.
+Winkle was also named "Instagrammer of the Year" at the 2016 Shorty Awards on April 11, 2016.
+In 2016, the fashion brand Missguided announced Baddie Winkle as their Christmas campaign spokeswoman.
+Winkle appeared in her first national commercial for Smirnoff ICE Electric Flavors as part of the company's "Keep It Moving" campaign in 2016.
 She starred in Fergie's "Life Goes On" music video in 2016.
 In 2017, Winkle published her first book, titled Baddiewinkle's Guide to Life.

 In 2019, Winkle collaborated with INC.redible Cosmetics.
 Winkle was the face of the hair care brand Aussie's Blonde Hydration range in 2020.
-Baddie partnered with Tillamook Ice Cream to present their campaign in 2021.
+Winkle partnered with Tillamook Ice Cream to present their campaign in 2021.
 She featured in Sally Beauty's ad campaign which focused on self-expression and empowerment through brightly colored hair.